 The beats in the sound wave form anywhere that two source waves interact.
 By playing a drone through headphones, the interference pattern forms in the listener's ears, and the beats on the listener's ear drum are audible.
 For many instrumentalists, however, feeling the vibrations in one's body is an important piece of feedback while playing.
 Brass players especially can detect complex physical phenomena in their embouchure as they play.
 For this reason, it is best to play drone tones through speakers.
 The drone will interact with the instrumental sound everywhere in the room, and provide tactile as well as aural feedback.

 Dr. Benjamin Coy serves as the brass professor at South Texas College, where he also directs the symphonic band and teaches music theory.
-He is a regular clinician and has presented lectures on pedagogical topics at conferences throughout the country, including the 2014 International Trombone Festival.
+He is a regular clinician and has presented lectures on pedagogical topics at conferences throughout the country, including multiple presentations at the International Trombone Festival.

 As a trombonist, Dr. Coy plays with the Valley Symphony Orchestra, and has previously held positions in the Springfield Symphony, Orchestra Iowa, and the Waterloo/Cedar Falls Symphony.
-He has also performed with numerous other orchestras throughout the midwest and shared the stage with notable musicians from Lang Lang to Carol Jantsch.
+He has also performed with numerous other orchestras throughout the country.
 He has also played for a wide variety of critically-acclaimed opera and theater productions, including the national tour of Hairspray.
 Dr. Coy maintains a diverse performance calendar including classic rock, jazz, and chamber music.

 Dr. Coy is committed to the growth of brass repertoire, and his publications are available through Kagarice Brass Editions and Cherry Classics Music.
 His current project is to expand the spectrum of pieces appropriate for collegiate concerto competitions through the orchestration of music previously only available with piano accompaniment.